kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 12 hours timezone difference.
 Turn out that I was wrong.
 Having the timezone difference kind of help me to balance my time between events and focus work.

-So, if you're interested to join, please don't hesitate to apply!
+If you're interested to join, please don't hesitate to apply!

 <script async defer src="https://www.recurse-scout.com/loader.js?t=be2ff87ed4d98a9f986aa32a60d57250"></script>